BDC Hamburger Icon

 • Finding guests or industry experts to contribute

 Next, consider what type of content you will create and how you will create it.
 You should never create content just to create it; you must have a specific purpose for it.
-Whether you are building premium courses, live trainings, downloads, discussion forums or any other type of content, figure out the best medium or format for your content and keep a specific goal or purpose in mind.
-Aim each piece of content at one topic.
+Whether you are building premium courses, live training, downloads, discussion forums or any other type of content, figure out the best medium or format for your content and keep a specific goal or purpose in mind.
+Center each piece of content around one topic.

-Don’t be afraid to leverage content you have created in the past, including blog posts, whitepapers, webinars, articles and videos.
+Don’t be afraid to repurpose blog posts and other content you’ve already created, including whitepapers, webinars, articles and videos.
 Sometimes, it can be as easy as changing the format of a piece to freshen it up — for example, repurposing a blog post into video or vice versa.

-Once you have generated your first 25 to 50 members, allow them to fuel the content you’ll create next.
+Once you’ve acquired your first 25 to 50 members, allow them to fuel the content you’ll create next.
 Through frequent surveys, ask them, “What challenges are you facing that we haven’t covered in the program?”

 Here’s where the headaches begin.
 Keeping up with even a few member subscriptions can be mind-boggling.
 Juggling 100 or 1,000 is all but impossible without help.
 Who signed up and when?
 Which rate did they get?
 Was a discount or coupon involved?
 When will the next bill be sent?
 What happens when someone wants to upgrade or downgrade?
 How do you handle bounced credit card charges?
 What if the subscriber complains and wants a refund?
 Subscription billing and subscriber management could take up all your time, leaving little room for working on your offer and serving your customers.